 The one-year Master’s in Communication Studies is an internationally oriented programme and is taught entirely in English.
 You can start in September and February.
 Read more about the Master's programme, pre-master's programme and admission.
 You can also find more information about career prospects.
 Read the testimonials of students and alumni or sign up for a Student for a day, accompanied by a Communication Studies student.

-Design and solving communication problems In organizations
+communication problems In organizations

 Across the globe, organizations rely on effective communication to be successful.
 This programme combines academic rigour and practical relevance to make you a fully-fledged communication expert.